UalaceCafe/UalaceCafe/README.md

 ### Fancy knowing a "little" bit about me?

 * 🏫 I am a Computer Engineering student from Brazil.
-* 💻 Currently, my favorite areas are Embedded Systems, Game Development, Visual Programming and Programming Language Development.
+* 💻 Currently, my favorite areas are Embedded Systems, Game Development, Visual/Art Programming and Programming Language Development.
 * 🖥️ I created a programming language called Coffembly, which is inspired by Assembly (specifically, the x86 and MIPS architectures).
 * 🕹️ I love programming, video games and music.